Exterior Algebra Notes #2: the Inner Product

 - The Interior Product

-I prefer to because, well, it makes perfect sense. ↩
+I prefer the notation to because, well, it makes perfect sense. ↩

-If we don’t specify that all of our multi-indices are unique up to permutation, then we would have to write something like , since for instance . ↩
+If we don’t specify that all of our multi-indices are unique up to permutation, then we would have to write something like , where is the sign of the permutation that takes to , since for instance . ↩

 There are several conventions for defining ; often it comes with a .
 If you wanted it to preserve vector magnitudes, you might have it divide by .
 I don’t like either of those though, and prefer to leave it without factorials, because it makes other definitions much easier. ↩